nycu-caslab/AAML2025/labs/lab_5.md

 Now you are ready to do the intergration!
 Create a new project folder just like previous labs.

-As shown in the block diagram, we will also be intergrating global buffer A, B and C into the CFU, we have provide a global buffer that utilises the BRAM resources of the FPGA instead of flip-flop, **please mind that this buffer does not have an async reset**, and make sure you have replace it, otherwise you may run into timing and utilization issues.
+As shown in the block diagram, we will also be intergrating global buffer A, B and C into the CFU, we have provide a global buffer that utilises the BRAM resources of the FPGA instead of flip-flop, **please mind that this buffer does not have an async reset**.
 ```{important}
  [global_buffer_bram.v](https://raw.githubusercontent.com/nycu-caslab/AAML2024/refs/heads/main/lab5_util/global_buffer_bram.v) for the global buffer using BRAM and the example to instantiates it.